Pinetown Boys' High School Recollections (1988)

 Mrs. Watson

 Matric at last.
-Finally, the solid blue tie (worn with pride!)
+Finally—the highly-coveted, solid blue tie.

 Sporus

-Part of the English curriculum, a poem entitled "Sporus," quickly became notorious--not only because of it's absurd name, but also because Mr. Seiger, who was known throughout the school for his very bad temper (even among the teachers) was also the head of department for English.
-He was promptly branded with this name.
-The night of the Matric Dance toward the end of the year (similar to the Senior Prom in the USA), a number of matric students put up a large "Sporus Sux" banner on the wall of the assembly hall.
+Part of the English curriculum at the time, and the name poet Alexander Pope used to berate an English nobleman in his "Epistle to Dr. Arbuthnot", Sporus quickly became notorious—not only because of its absurd name, but also because Mr. Seiger, who was notorious even among the teachers/staff for his very bad temper, was also the head of department for English.
+He was promptly branded with this fungus-among-us name.
+The night of the Matric Dance (similar to the Senior Prom in the U.S.) toward the end of the year, a number of matric students put up a large "Sporus S**" banner on the wall of the assembly hall.
 When Mr. Seiger saw this, he stormed out in a rage.
-1988 was, unsurprisingly, his last year at PBHS (he apparently went to Amanzimtoti High School).
-This action had long been coming; some students had frog stickers (somehow representative of Sporus) with "Sporus Sux" on their motorcycle helmets months before this happened.
+1988 was, unsurprisingly, his last year at PBHS, apparently leaving for Amanzimtoti High School.
+This action had long been coming; a handful of students had frog stickers (somehow representative of Sporus) with "Sporus S**" on their motorcycle helmets and surf boards months before this happened.

 When the cat's away...

-Fire hoses on reels were located at the ends of the second floor in each building.
-Once a year, when the teachers were in a special meeting (and prefects were the only rule), water hose fights would break out, with students in the corridors below getting instant showers.
+Reel-based fire hoses were located at the ends of the second floor in each building.
+Once a year, when all the teachers were in a special meeting for several hours (and prefects were the only rule), water hose fights would break out, with students in the corridors below getting instant showers.

-Sometime during, or immediately after, the Matric Dance which went late into the night, some crafty individual placed some strategic items in the assembly hall piano, rendering its keys useless.
-The next morning when it was time to play the opening hymn for assembly, Miss Goodway tried to play the piano, and was at first dumb-founded and of course completely embarrassed, and then angrily pulled out whatever it was blocking the piano keys, to the muffled laughter of the students.
+Sometime during, or immediately after, the Matric Dance which went late into the night, a crafty individual strategically placed some strips of heavy fabric inside the assembly hall piano, rendering its keys useless when pressed.
+The next morning when it was time to play the opening hymn for school assembly, Miss Goodway tried to play the piano and was dumb-founded (and of course completely embarrassed and flustered).
+She then stood up, opened the top of the piano, and angrily pulled out the fabric strips, to the muffled snickering of the students.
+Surprisingly, there was no lecture about this incident.

 Detention

 This was also the year that detention was introduced.
 Caning (or "Jacking" as it was known) was still going on, but was slowly on its way out.
-Too bad--discipline is a much needed thing (American schools are a mess).
-To some, it was considered a "macho" thing to get caned many times, but for most, it provided incentive to follow the rules.
-I personally got caned for eating a granola bar while we were lined up outside the classroom waiting for Mr. Seiger to show up.
+Sadly, because discipline is a much-needed thing (American schools are a pathetic mess).
+To some, it was considered a "macho" thing to get caned many times, but for most, it truly provided incentive to follow the rules.
+I personally got caned for eating a granola bar while we were lined up outside the classroom waiting for Mr. Seiger to show up (as a sign of respect, students were to wait in a line along the outside classroom wall, following the teacher in when they arrived).

 Sundial